defold/extender/README_DEBUGGING.md

 * **DM_DEBUG_JOB_UPLOAD** - Output the file names in the received payload
 * **DYNAMO_HOME** - If set, used as the actual SDK for the builds

-Note: if you wish to add more of these, remember to also add them to `server/scripts/run-local.sh`
+Note: if you wish to add more of these, remember to also add them to `server/scripts/run-local.sh` and `server\scripts\run-local.bat`

 # Debug the Docker container